• Success

 MDM Data Governance

-The MDM architect collects requirements around implementing MDM data governance.
+TThe MDM architect collects requirements around implementing MDM data governance.
 Various data governing users and roles are created to define the approval workflow for changes in the master customer entities.
 Different workflows can be provisioned by entity type and action (e.g., create, update) for data changes.
 In addition, a workflow exists so that data stewards can decide if questionable match pairs should be merged.
-Approval workflows can be provisioned for bulk imports of customer entities from the csv file through the UI.
+Approval workflows can be provisioned for bulk imports of customer entities from csv files through the UI.
 The User Interface and approval workflow is customized based on user requirements to govern and manage the customer master data.

 Project Expansion

 As the business realizes the value and benefits of using MDM data in their operations, the next MDM release can be planned with more source inputs and new business divisions joining the MDM journey.
 Situations like match and merge fine-tuning is a common follow-on requirement.
-The next release of MDM should account for any new business source data ingestion and match/merge with new data.
+The next release of the MDM solution should account for any new business source data ingestion and match/merge with new data.
 Data quality measures should be consistent across all business data.

 Table of Contents